intershop/intershop-pwa/docs/guides/migrations.md

 Use the validator `equalTo` instead.
 Find more information in the method description in the [`special-validators.ts`](https://github.com/intershop/intershop-pwa/blob/3.0.0/src/app/shared/forms/validators/special-validators.ts#L82-L87).

-The "Product Image Not Available" PNG image `not_available.png` is removed and replaced by an SVG image `not-available.svg` which does not include a text inside the image any more to avoid localization issues.
+The "Product Image Not Available" PNG image `not_available.png` is removed and replaced by an SVG image `not-available.svg` which does not include a text inside the image anymore to avoid localization issues.
-The file references are updated accordingly, the product image component is updated to use the correct image attributes, a localized alternative text is added and the product and image mapper files are updated to provide the correct data.
+The file references are updated accordingly, the product image component is updated to use the correct image attributes, a localized alternative text is added, and the product and image mapper files are updated to provide the correct data.
-In case the current PNG image file and the handling is customized in a project, you have to make sure to keep the project changes.
+In case the current PNG image file and the handling is customized in a project, you have to ensure to keep the project changes.

 ## 2.4 to 3.0

 With the 2.4.1 Hotfix we introduced a more fixed Node.js version handling to the version used and tested by us.
 We set Node.js 16.16.0 and npm 8.11.0 as our application runtime and package management versions.
 This is supposed to prevent unexpected build issues in the future but requires manual updating of Node.js to newer versions if tested successfully.
-Other Node.js versions might still work but you might get warnings regarding the projects recommended settings.
+Other Node.js versions might still work but you might get warnings regarding the project's recommended settings.

 The Intershop PWA 3.0 release includes a Jest Update to version 28, see also https://jestjs.io/docs/upgrading-to-jest28.
 The jest-marbles package has been replaced by jasmine-marbles.

 It also contains the Angular 14 update and updates to a lot of other dependencies (NgRx, Typescript).
-These updates require some code adaptions, e.g. form classes have been prefixed with _Untyped_ wherever necessary.
+These updates require some code adaptions, e.g., form classes have been prefixed with _Untyped_ wherever necessary.
 The following official guides might help to migrate custom code as well:

 - https://update.angular.io/?v=13.0-14.0